Aryaman-Bhatnagar/Modified-genz-icp/MODIFICATIONS.md

 # Changes From Original GenZ-ICP

-This list was produced by comparing the modified workspace package at `src/genz-icp` against the local original copy at `src/original genz icp`.
+This list summarizes the major changes in this modified repository relative to the original GenZ-ICP codebase.

 ## Summary